 Tablets are one of tech's most versatile purchases.
 You can use them to watch films, send emails, browse the web or even make music.
-If the size of your phone screen just doesn't cut it, then a tablet is the perfect companion.
+If the size of your phone screen just doesn't cut it and you don't want a laptop, then a tablet is the perfect companion.

 There are many great tablets out there - iPads are obvious choices - but there are several we'd recommend for you depending on your budget, needs and taste in design.
 And of course there are many terrible tablets out there, so rest assured none of those are in the below round up.

 While Apple has something of a hold on the tablet conversation, there are great Android alternatives from Samsung, Huawei and Amazon.
-And if you need a tablet with full Windows, Microsoft is there for you.
+And if you need a tablet with full Windows, Microsoft is there for you with Surface.